Favourited 449 times

-Normally the host family (me, my wife, & 2 young boys) live a few miles away in a house, whilst volunteers stay out on the land in caravans (or tents when a big team) who look after the place day-to-day.
-During the build the family aims to be more involved on site.
+The host family (me, my wife, 2 young boys & a newborn baby girl) live a few miles away in a house, whilst volunteers stay out on the land in caravans (or tents when a big team) who look after the place day-to-day.

 Volunteers need to be responsible and willing to undertake agreed tasks safely and sensibly without supervision.
 We have a morning meeting each week to get things started where your input is highly valued.

-I provide food which together we cook in the field kitchen - you let me know what you need for the weekly shop.
+I provide food which together the team cooks in the kitchen - you let me know what you need for the weekly shop.
 This will be a mix of organic and non organic things.

 We will be using the sawmill to make beams & planks, carefully framing the trusses together, splitting and stacking firewood, and undertaking occasional other projects.
 Every day we need to care for the chickens and ducks, and care for the little veg patch in the sun-garden.